 Expanding impact to meet an urgent need

-Every year, because of the country’s critical lack of surgical capacity, thousands of Malawi’s children needlessly suffer from treatable conditions like burn contractures and cleft lip and palate.
+Every year, because of the country’s critical lack of surgical capacity, thousands of Malawi’s children needlessly suffer from treatable conditions like cleft lip, bowed legs, and knock knees.
 They are often left marginalized and vulnerable to abuse.